rystaf/nanojuke/README.md

 # nanojuke - a simple web frontend for mpd

-Serves a legacy-first website for queueing music optional javascript skip/delete permissions only from private ip address
+easily search and add music to the queue optional javascript skip/delete permissions only from private ip address
-todo: associate queued songs and reorder permission to user session
+todo: associate queued songs and reorder/delete permission to user

 ## config